sategie/amebo_drf/README.md

 ### **Notification**

 The notification model is used to store messages for users.
 If a user is deleted, so also is the notification.
-Notifications are designed to be triggered when a user likes a post, follows another user or when a followed user posts new content.
+Notifications are designed to be triggered when a user likes a post, comments on a post, follows another user or when a followed user posts new content.
 This model has the following fields:

 **user**: This has a foreign key relationship with the User model.
 It has a related name 'notifications' which is used to specify the name of the reverse relationship from the default User model back to the Notification model